sourishmustafi/sourishmustafi.github.io/index.md

 # About

 I am currently pursuing a Ph.D. in the Department of Economics at Shiv Nadar University, Delhi NCR, India.
-I hold an MPhil in economics from Visva-Bharati University.
+I hold a MPhil in economics from Visva-Bharati University.
 Previously, I worked as a Research Associate in Sambodhi Research & Communications Pvt Ltd.
-My academic endeavors have cultivated a strong interest in development economics, particularly in understanding the impact of structural inequalities, such as caste discrimination, on economic outcomes.
+My research is in development economics, with a focus on the effects of conflict and structural inequalities on human capital formation.
+I study how exposure to violence, institutional responses, and social hierarchies—such as caste—shape long-run educational and labor market outcomes, using applied microeconometric methods and administrative data.

-If you have similar research interests or would like to collaborate, feel free to connect with me at mustafisourish@gmail.com or  sm138@snu.edu.in
+For questions, comments, or collaboration, please contact me at mustafisourish@gmail.com or  sm138@snu.edu.in

 # Research Interests